Interpretable sensitivity analysis for the Baron-Kenny approach to mediation with unmeasured confounding: Omitted-variable bias in least squares

-We propose a novel $R$ measure for the correlation between two centered vectors, or for the partial correlation of two vectors after controlling for a third vector including the constant $1$.
+We propose a novel $R$ measure for developing our sensitivity analysis results.
+It measures the correlation between two centered vectors, possibly after controlling for a third vector.
 We give the formal definition of the $R$ measure in Definition \ref{def::new-r} below. \begin{definition} For centered vectors $y$ and $x$, define

 if $\mathrm{cov}(y)$ and $\mathrm{cov}(x)$ are invertible.
 For vectors $y,x,z$, where $z$ includes the constant $1$, define

 if $\mathrm{cov}(y_{\perp z})$ and $\mathrm{cov}(x_{\perp z})$ are invertible. \end{definition} Consider the special case when $y$ and $x$ are scalars in Definition \ref{def::new-r}.
 Then, $R_{y\sim x}$ reduces to the population Pearson correlation coefficient of $y$ and $x$, and $R_{y\sim x\mid z}$ reduces to the population partial correlation coefficient of $y$ and $x$ after controlling for $z$.
 Moreover, the squared $R_{y\sim x}$ and $R_{y\sim x\mid z}$ in Definition \ref{def::new-r} are $R_{y\sim x}^2$ and $R_{y\sim x\mid z}^2$ in Definition \ref{def::traditional-r2}, respectively.